cephasjoe/ArduinoExperiments/README.md

 # ArduinoExperiments
-The codes found in this repository are my personal experiments and have come into existence out my boredom.
+The codes found in this repository are my personal experiments and have come into existence out of my boredom.